couleur-tweak-tips/Moony/README.md

 ```
 mn MyPreset
 ```
- If you take a second to tune the script, you can set a custom version, server and account as a preset and call it from the Run window
+ If you take a second to tune the script, you can set a custom version, server and account as a preset and call it from the Run window.

-Also if you are a CLI lover I made it so you can also call it from the command line (s/o minimoony <3)

 # 🥄 Installation

 I recommend using installing scoop and adding my bucket by pasting the commands down below in a PowerShell window:

-This will make automatically add the shortcuts to path and let you update Moony by sending a single command.
+This will make automatically add the shortcuts to path and let you update Moony by sending a single [command](#-updating).

 ### \# Install scoop:
 ```powershell